leewtai/leewtai.github.io/courses/stat_computing/README.md

 In the current version, I'll focus on **R programming** for now.

 ## Problem 1, How to simulate Law of Large Numbers?
-We will use the law of large numbers to motivate the following content in statistical computing.
+The law of large numbers is one of the corner stone concepts in intro statistics that explains why larger samples are better.

-The law of large numbers says that sample averages based on a larger sample size will have a smaller standard error than a sample average based on a smaller sample size.
+Specifically, the law of large numbers says that sample averages based on a larger sample size will have a smaller standard error than a sample average based on a smaller sample size.
 Standard error here means the expected error of the sample average as an estimate for the population average.